 The Sidecar is another famous cocktail created in Paris.
 What isn’t known for sure, is where.
 There are accounts of the drink being served at Harry’s New York Bar, but there are also those who say it was created at The Ritz.
 Wherever it was concocted, it is said to have been invented because a regular would arrive at the bar after riding his motorcycle with a sidecar, wanting a drink straight away.
-The drink is a simple mixture of brandy or cognac, orange liqueur, and lemon juice.
+It’s a simple mixture of brandy or cognac, orange liqueur, and lemon juice.

-This cocktail gets its name from its eye-catching pink color.
+The Rose gets its name from its eye-catching pink colour.
 It was created in the late 1920s, at the Chatham, a renowned Parisian bar.
-The vermouth-based beverage is served in a martini glass with a cherry on top.
+This vermouth-based beverage is served in a martini glass with a cherry on top.
 In addition to being the most popular cocktail bar in Paris during the greater half of the 20th century, Harry’s New York Bar also published a few books featuring drink recipes.
-The Rose was featured in “Harry’s ABC of Mixing Cocktails.”
+The Rose was featured in Harry’s ABC of Mixing Cocktails.

-The Ritz in Paris was just as popular as Harry’s New York Bar for cocktails in the 20th century, so it is no wonder there are a few drinks on our list that were created there.
-The Mimosa is said to have been created at The Ritz in Paris by bartender Frank Meier.
-It was most likely named after the flower by the same name, thanks to the yellow color of the drink.
+The Ritz in Paris was a popular hangout for cocktails in the mid 20th century, so it’s no wonder there are a few drinks on our list allegedly created there.
+The Mimosa is said to have been created by the Ritz’s bartender Frank Meier.
+It was most likely named after the flower by the same name, thanks to the yellow colour of the drink.
 The recipe calls for two simple ingredients; champagne and orange juice.
-It is normally served in a champagne flute at brunch.
+It’s normally served in a champagne flute at brunch.
 Champagne for breakfast?
 Sign us up.